Privacy Policy

 4.2 How location is used

-- Your current coordinates are sent to the public Macrostrat geological database (operated by the Wisconsin Geological and Natural History Survey at macrostrat.org) to identify the rock formations beneath you.
+- Your current coordinates are sent directly from your device to the public Macrostrat geological database (operated by the Wisconsin Geological and Natural History Survey at macrostrat.org) to identify the rock formations beneath you.
+This request does not pass through our server.
 Macrostrat does not require an account; only coordinates are sent.

 - The home-screen widget caches your most recent location locally; this cache lives only on your device.